Max Neuhaus: Biography

 His work as a percussionist culminated in an album of contemporary solo percussion work, Electronics & Percussion - Five Realizations By Max Neuhaus, which he recorded for Columbia Masterworks in 1968, and was produced by David Behrman.

 In 1968, he pursued a career as a contemporary artist by developing sound installations, using electronic or electroacoustic sounds which would emanate from a source within a particular space or location.
+He coined the term "sound installation" to describe his sound works, which were neither music nor events.

+Neuhaus's first work as an independent artist was a series of walks called Listen (1966-1976).
+He invited audiences to walk with him through the streets of New York City, with the word listen stamped on their hand.
+As the work progressed, Neuhaus stopped leading the walks, instead sending postcards/stickers to audience members, that they can leave in their city.

-He coined the term "sound installation" to describe his sound works which were neither music nor events.
-One piece called Times Square was built in 1977 beneath a grate on a traffic island in Manhattan where pedestrians would be "enveloped by a deeply resonant and mildly undulating drone, its tone suggestive of low-pitched chimes or church bells."
-Other works included penny whistles heard underwater in swimming pools, electronic sounds within an arboretum and the modified sounds of listeners whistling tunes over public radio.
+Neuhaus's first permanent installation was Times Square in New York City.
+It is situated beneath a grate on a traffic island in Manhattan pedestrians are "enveloped by a deeply resonant and mildly undulating drone, its tone suggestive of low-pitched chimes or church bells."
+Originally installed from 1977 to 1992, it was restored in 2002 by the Dia Art Foundation.

-Permanent sound installations by Neuhaus are found in these locations:
+Other works included penny whistles heard underwater in swimming pools, electronic sounds within an arboretum, and the modified sounds of listeners whistling tunes over public radio.
+Neuhaus' permanent sound installations are found in these locations: